Confirmation Statement / People with significant control (PSC)

 When your Credit or Debit Card is not accepted firstly check that the correct number has been input.
 If possible try an alternative card.

-Do I receive confirmation that the fee has been charged to my debit/credit card?
+Will you let me know that the fee has been charged to my debit or credit card?

 Do Companies House maintain the details of my credit/debit card?

 Companies House do not maintain any of the card details.

 If my transaction failed during payment what do I do?